xrdocs/ncs5500/_tutorials/egress-ipv6-acls-on-ncs5500.md

 From the above outputs, its clearly seen that we no more create a database for recycle port RCY_ACL_L3_IPV6.
 We can also see that owner of the database is EPMF which is Egress PMF.
 The Egress PMF is having enough resources to take care of the ACL processing.

+## Summary

+Hope this article was helpful in understanding the IPv6 Egress ACL implementation on NCS5500 and the enhancement on the newer generation platforms.
+In the next article we will understand the various modes of ACLs and see how to use specific profile to increase the ACL scale.
+Stay tuned !!!